Global install

 synode generate synode.config.ts --output events.jsonl

-synode generate synode.config.ts --workers 8 --debugWhen --output is a directory (or a path without an extension), the CLI automatically creates a file named events.{ext} inside it.
+synode generate synode.config.ts --output ./out/ --format csvWhen --output is a directory (or a path without an extension), the CLI automatically creates a file named events.{ext} inside it.

 synode validate <config>